 This workshop looks at the world of County Lines where children are being made, by gangs through grooming and money, to traffic drugs around the UK on trains and sometimes disappearing from their families for weeks.
 We use music, acting and comedy to explain this difficult topic to the children to help them understand that although these gangs may promise money they end up taking their freedom.

 Why this Workshop?

-Police suggest over 10,000 children are involved in County Lines
+Police suggest over 10,000 children may be involved in County Lines

-Children are manipulated and/or forced to sell drugs
+Children are being manipulated and/or forced to sell drugs

 Children from all backgrounds are at risk

 The ‘dealer’ lines in the UK has tripled to 2,000

 Children as young as 10 are targeted

 They will Learn…

 How drugs effect someones brain and what it does to them